better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ```

 The `id` is the `root` field of a verified Identity, as specified previously.
-The MULTIBASE and MULTIHASH encodings are specified in [multibase][mu] and
+The `MULTIBASE` and `MULTIHASH` encodings are specified in [multibase][mu] and
 [multihash][mh], respectively.
-The preferred alphabet for the multibase
+The preferred alphabet for the multibase encoding
-encoding is [z-base32][zb]. pct-encoded is defined in [RFC3986][r3], and the
+is [z-base32][zb]. pct-encoded is defined in [RFC3986][r3], and the equivalence
-equivalence rules as per [RFC8141][r8] apply.
+rules as per [RFC8141][r8] apply.

-A Radicle URN will look like
+An example of a Radicle URN:
 `rad:git:hwd1yredksthny1hht3bkhtkxakuzfnjxd8dyk364prfkjxe4xpxsww3try`.

-In the
-Upstream client, Radicle URNs are called [**Radicle IDs**][ri].
+In the Upstream client, Radicle URNs are called [**Radicle IDs**][ri].

-Read more [here][ur].
+Read more [here][ur]

 ### Delegations

 As described in [Data Model][dm] Radicle Link distinguishes two types of
 identities: personal and project.
-The first describes an actor (usually denoted
+The first describes an person (usually denoted
 as a `peer`) in the system, while the second describes a software project
-(repository) on which one or more actors collaborate.
+(repository) on which one or more persons collaborate.
 Apart from their
 [payload][dp] types `T`, they differ in their delegations type `D`:

 Personal identities can only delegate to anonymous keys, while project
 identities may attach a personal identity to a key delegation.
 More formally:

 ```rust
 type User<T> = Identity<T, HashSet<PublicKey>>;